+Stamatakos has served as advisor for many diploma and doctoral theses in SECE.

+He holds a Diploma/MSc degree in electrical engineering from NTUA, an MSc degree in bioengineering from the University of Strathclyde, Glasgow, UK, and a Ph.D. degree in physics (biophysics) from NTUA.
+He has also been a postdoctoral fellow in medical technology at ICCS-NTUA as a National Grant Foundation (IKY) grant recipient.

+No. 9.
 Georgios S. Stamatakos, father of in silico medicine ( father of computational medicine ), specializes in the analysis and simulation of biological systems and their interaction with electromagnetic radiation at the Institute of Communication and Computer Systems (ICCS), School of Electrical and Computer Engineering (SECE), National Technical University of Athens (NTUA).
 He is also a Visiting Professor at the Medical School, University of Saarland (Medizinische Fakultät, Universität des Saarlandes), Germany.
-He is the Founder and Director of the In Silico Oncology and In Silico Medicine Group of ICCS-SECE-NTUA (www.in-silico-oncology.iccs.ntua.gr).
+He is the Founder and the Director of the In Silico Oncology and In Silico Medicine Group of ICCS-SECE-NTUA (www.in-silico-oncology.iccs.ntua.gr).
 His pioneering work on the founding, the shaping and the advancement of in silico medicine is summarized i.a. in the following articles and the ones referred to therein: https://www.vph-institute.org/news/prof-georgios-stamatakos-gets-interviewed-by-the-yuan-on-the-globally-acknowledged-emergence-of-in-s.html and https://www.vph-institute.org/news/in-silico-medicine-s-landmark-developments.html .

 Ηe has taught several courses at both undergraduate and postgraduate levels at SECE and the School of Applied Mathematical and Physical Sciences of NTUA as well as at the Hellenic Army's Postgraduate School of Telecommunications (STIAD). Τhe courses he has taught include, inter alia, Electromagnetic Fields (and Microwaves), Optoelectronics Laboratory Course, Laser Technology and Applications Laboratory Course, Physics Laboratory Courses, Multiscale Cancer Modeling and In Silico Medicine, Research Methodology and Computational Modeling in Health and Disease.

 He formulated and proposed the postgraduate course (705-SECE-NTUA) entitled: "Multiscale Cancer Modeling and In Silico Medicine", which he has been teaching in SECE, NTUA since 2014.
 The latter has been the first postgraduate course dedicated to the emergent domain of in silico medicine on a global scale (http://www.vph-institute.org/news/new-postgraduate-subject-on-multiscale-cancer-modelling-and-in-silico-medicine-mscm-ism.html).
 The course description is available at https://www.ece.ntua.gr/gr/doctoral/courses/705

+G. Stamatakos has served as advisor for many diploma and doctoral theses in SECE.

+He holds a Diploma/MSc degree in electrical engineering from NTUA, an MSc degree in bioengineering from the University of Strathclyde, Glasgow, UK, and a Ph.D. degree in physics (biophysics) from NTUA.
+He has also been a postdoctoral fellow in medical technology at ICCS-NTUA as a National Grant Foundation (IKY) grant recipient.